kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 We may conclude from the above that non-textual, detail-rich images are better stored and displayed as JPEGs than PNGs.

-### Results with the text-only image
+### Results with `text-only`

-For completeness, let us do a simple _no quality loss_ conversion from PNG to JPEG for the `text-only` test image, and compare image appearances and file sizes.
+Recall that `text-only` was originally generated as a PDF.
+To get a PNG version of the image, we need to [run a little ahead of ourselves and convert from PDF to PNG][PDF to PNG and JPEG: `poppler` and `cairo`].
+From that PNG, let us do a simple _no quality loss_ conversion from PNG to JPEG for `text-only`, and compare appearances and file sizes.

 ```bash
 # Lossless JPEG with a 'quality' of 100